BrunoBVR/ML_Projects/README.md

 	Contains 2 projects:
 	1. **projectBoston**: linear regression study using the boston dataset preloaded in scikit-learn.
 Comparing MSE between single and multivariate model.
 	2. **projectBulldozer**: time series analysis problem with dataset from [kaggle competition](https://www.kaggle.com/c/bluebook-for-bulldozers/overview/evaluation)
+	3. **projectBikeSeoul**: This project uses a [data set](https://archive.ics.uci.edu/ml/datasets/Seoul+Bike+Sharing+Demand) from the UCI repository containing information on the number of rented bikes in Seoul by hour from 01/12/2017 to 30/11/2018.
+A lot of weather information was also collected fro each hour of this period.
+Objective is to predict the number of bikes rented for each hour.

 This file will be updated as more projects are included.